youngcoder45/MineCraft-by-Youngcoder45/README.md

 ## 📜 License

 This project is released under the **MIT License** — free to use and modify.
-(Add a `LICENSE` file with MIT text if you want to be explicit.)

 ---